 Fueling a Movement That’s Working

 Transformational.
 That’s the word most people use when describing our Women’s Policy Institute.
-Over the last 15 years, this leadership and public policy training program has transformed the lives of over 400 transgender and cisgender women, non-binary and genderqueer people, and transgender men.
+Over the last 15 years, this leadership and public policy training program has transformed the lives of over 500 women, transgender and gender nonconforming people.
 And those people have transformed the lives of hundreds of thousands more.

 - How?
 During their training our fellows helped pass 40 laws that have had far-reaching results.
 One law, the Domestic Worker Bill of Rights, extended legal labor protections to 100,000 low-wage workers in California, the majority of them women.
 These women can finally earn overtime pay.

 - Why public policy?
 Because public policy is a powerful means to solving social problems.
 Martin Luther King Jr. once said, “Morality can’t be legislated, but behavior can be regulated.
 Judicial decrees may not change the heart, but they can restrain the heartless.”
 By participating in shaping our laws, regulations and ordinances, we can help direct the course of our democracy, economy and shared future.
 In essence, public policy can help us achieve the greatest good for the greatest number of people.

 - Why women, transgender, and gender nonconforming people?
 Because the voices of people impacted by gender-based oppression, violence, and discrimination are often missing in Sacramento and at the local levels of policymaking.
 We are missing both as policymakers and as policy inﬂuencers.
 That means that our lives, bodies and futures are being legislated on in our absence.
 Because we believe that community leaders need to have a greater impact on the fundamental conditions that affect their lives, families and communities, we are striving to increase the number of them who are actively engaged in public policy.
 We want to give community leaders the tools, resources, relationships and coalitions they need to powerfully speak for themselves and their communities.
 Because if they do not speak for themselves, somebody else will.
 For more information on how to apply to the WPI, email the WPI team.

 Our unique model